dhoover103/etcd-helm/README.md

 Using operator-sdk version 0.14.0 or later, build the updated operator image.

-Define the environment variables in the operator container.
-In the CSV and operator.yaml, declare the variable and set it to a default value.
+Define the environment variables in the operator container and CSV.
+Declare the variable and set it to a default value.

           env:
             - name: RELATED_IMAGE_STATEFULSET